 Fish snagging is about as low as one can go when trying to poach fish.
-In one particularly disgusting fish-snagging case last November, Sergey Yatchuk, Mikhail F. Sakalosh, and Petro Parfenyk were caught snagging and netting salmon from Newfane's Burt Dam in New York.
+In one particularly disgusting fish-snagging case, Sergey Yatchuk, Mikhail F. Sakalosh, and Petro Parfenyk were caught snagging and netting salmon from Newfane's Burt Dam in New York.

 The men poached an unbelievable 69 salmon before the New York DEC arrived on the scene and put an end to the crime.
 The poachers ended up in jail facing 32 different fishing violations.

 U.S. Fish and Wildlife employees poach an elk